KRABI TRAVEL GUIDE

 Hey there, we're Brittany and Witt!

-You’ll need to stay connected while traveling in Thailand — for GPS Maps, researching the best island hopping tour packages, or letting the kids have some downtime watching Bluey on YouTube.
+You’ll need to stay connected while traveling in Thailand — whether it’s for using Google Maps, researching the best island hopping tour packages, or letting the kids have some downtime watching Bluey on YouTube.

 Don’t do the T-Mobile or AT&T International Roaming plans for about $10 per day — save that money for a nice restaurant or fun activity!